maarten-pennings/howto/c64mempart/readme.md

 The partition manager A0 can be loaded from e.g. a disk (but you can also type it in).
-It will be loaded at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known.
+It will be loaded at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains it when editing).

 When ran, one of the first things the partition manager does, is to lower its own `MEMSIZ`.
 With that the three "user" pointers for its partition are set.
 The partition manager then calls `CLR`, which updates `ARYTAB`, `STREND` and `FRETOP`;